December 04, 2019 at 8:00AM - December 04, 2019 at 4:30PM

-To explore the issues surrounding circular supply chain management, this roundtable will be divided into five segments: managing product end of life, business and government ecosystem, the role of e-commerce, solutions brainstorming, and the future of circular supply chains.
-For each segment, a roundtable facilitator will bring insights and learnings from active work in this area to inspire discussion from all participants.
-Participants will walk away with ideas and inspiration for embedding circular approaches in their supply chains.
+The roundtable will be divided into five segments: managing product end of life, business and government ecosystem, the role of ecommerce, a solutions brainstorming, and the future of circular supply chains.
+For each segment, a roundtable facilitator supported by a moderator will stimulate discussion by bringing insights and learnings from real-world experiences and projects to the table.
+Participants will have the opportunity to network with their peers and gain ideas for embedding circular approaches in their supply chains.